abtinshahidi/abtinshahidi.github.io/notebooks/week2.md

 ![png](week2_files/week2_36_0.png)

-  <span style="color:#000066">**As you can see in the plot the joint pdf is much closer to the CMS team results rather than ATLAS team measurement; which was expected from their uncertaintities.
+  <span style="color:#000066">**As you can see in the plot the joint pdf is much closer to the CMS team results rather than ATLAS team measurement; which was expected from their uncertainties.
 This is the value of mass you can report:**<span>

 ```python